samuelamofa/Restaurant-Management-System/backend/PRISMA_P3009_RECOVERY.md

 npx prisma migrate deploy
 ```

-### Railway-Specific Instructions
+### Vercel-Specific Instructions

-To resolve a failed migration in Railway:
+To resolve a failed migration on Vercel:

-1. **Open Railway Shell:**
-   - Go to your backend service in Railway
-   - Click on "Shell" or "Deploy Logs"
-   - Open a terminal/shell session
+1. **Use Vercel CLI or run locally:**
+   - Pull environment variables: `vercel env pull`
+   - Or set DATABASE_URL locally

 2. **Navigate to backend directory:**
    ```bash